My Loan Officer

 You will need to first get approved for a mortgage.
 This indicates you are a serious buyer while helping you figure out how much money you will be able to spend on a new home.

-When you have been approved, find a real estate professional that has experience dealing with this particular brand of real estate.
-His or her knowledge should also be broad enough to encompass short sales as well.
+When you have been approved, find a real estate professional that has experience dealing with this type of real estate.
+Their knowledge should also be broad enough to encompass short sales as well.
 If you are unsure about whether to hire a real estate agent, remember that they can help you navigate through the process and determine fair pricing of any REO real estate you find interest in.

 The final step of this process is making an offer.
 Remember that a home inspection is especially important when looking to purchase REO real estate.
 If there are a number of damages that require repairs, The U.S. Department of Housing and Urban Development notes that you may apply for FHA's 203(k) Rehabilitation Loan.
 This particular loan will allow a potential homeowner to both purchase and renovate newly acquired property with one mortgage.